mikeejazmines/learnjs/README.md

 To run, clone/download the repo and open the index.html file.

-Future javascript projects may also be placed here.
+Future javascript projects may also be placed here